reepay/reepay-checkout-demo-app-flutter/README.md

 ## Usage

-1. Run your Flutter app.
+1. Run your Flutter app with `flutter run`.
-2. Add products to your cart and create a Reepay Checkout.
+2. Add products to your cart.
+3. Fill customer information or sign in with the built-in example account.
+4. Create Reepay Checkout and complete purchase with a [Test card](https://reference.reepay.com/api/#testing)

 https://user-images.githubusercontent.com/108516218/182375094-a762b250-8dbf-41f5-9e5e-73fe2d8a2c85.mov